-❧ adjunct professor of philosophy at Lakeland University
+❧ Adjunct professor of philosophy at Lakeland University

 , Japan Campus, Tokyo, Japan.

-❧ researcher at philosophy department
+❧ Researcher at the philosophy department

 of the College of Humanities and Social Sciences